supabase-community/expo-stripe-payments-with-supabase-functions/README.md

   - `cd app`
   - `yarn`
   - `yarn start` or `yarn ios` or `yarn android`
-- Start Stripe webhook forwarding (TODO)
+- Make some test 💰🥳

 ### Deploy